sldrcyang/MR-PL/README.md

                   c = 20,
                   pleiotropy_test = TRUE)
 ```
+If the gwas summary statistics used to selected IVs is based on another independent dataset, the following can be run
 ```
-if the gwas summary statistics used to selected IVs is based on another independent dataset, the following can be run
 mr_result = mr_pl(g_matrix0,
                   exposure_matrix0,
                   outcome,